CLEMMONS FAMILY FARM

 x

-During the residency program, which will run between May and December 2025, each artist will receive $3000, logistical support, art supplies, transportation assistance, and occasional lodging and studio space on the historic Clemmons farm in Charlotte, Vermont.
-This support will facilitate the artists’ research and creative work to develop multi-media art about Lake Champlain Basin’s ecological, geological, and cultural histories and to engage with visitors to the farm and with surrounding communities.
-One of the subjects of the artists’ research will be the 11,500-year-old skeleton of a Beluga whale, which was discovered in 1849, ten feet underground and just two miles south of what is now known as the Clemmons farm.
-The artists will make field trips to the Beluga Whale Historic Marker in Charlotte, the Echo Leahy Center for Lake Champlain in Burlington where a replica of the Charlotte Beluga whale skeleton is on exhibit, and Mystic Aquarium in Mystic, Connecticut, where they will see live Beluga whales.
+4750 in artist fees; logistical support; transportation assistance, and occasional lodging and work space on the historic Clemmons Farm in Charlotte, Vermont.
+This support facilitated the artists’ research and creative work to develop multi-media art about Lake Champlain Basin’s ecological, geological, and cultural histories and to engage with visitors to the Farm and with surrounding communities.
+One of the subjects of the artists’ research was the 11,500-year-old skeleton of a Beluga whale, which was discovered in 1849, ten feet underground and just two miles south of what is now known as the Clemmons Farm.

 Clemmons Family Farm’s UnderWater, UnderGround artist-in-residence program is funded in part by an agreement awarded by the Great Lakes Fishery Commission (GLFC) to the New England Interstate Water Pollution Control Commission (NEIWPCC) in partnership with the Lake Champlain Basin Program (LCBP), and by grants from the Vermont Arts Council and the National Endowment for the Arts.